Vana SDK - v3.13.3

 console.log(result.url);

 Request user-approved data, read it from the user's Personal Server, and pay for the read — without the browser ever seeing your app private key or choosing scopes.
-Your backend owns the controller (@opendatalabs/vana-sdk/server); your frontend drives a two-tab approval flow with a React hook (@opendatalabs/vana-sdk/react).
+Your backend owns the Data Portability controller (@opendatalabs/vana-sdk/server); your frontend drives a two-tab approval flow with a React hook (@opendatalabs/vana-sdk/react).

 How it fits together.
 Access requests are created through the Vana Account access-request API; the Personal Server read uses Web3Signed auth; and payment settles on a 402 through the DPv2 escrow surface (protocol/escrow), where the controller signs a GenericPayment with your app key.
 You can inject your own accessRequestClient to target a custom deployment, and escrow config to wire the escrow gateway.